jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

 ### 73 Arrest without warrant
 (1) Any constable may arrest, without a warrant, an offender whom the constable has reasonable grounds to believe is unlawfully at large.
-(2) Any constable or any probation officer may arrest, without a warrant, an offender whom the constable or officer has reasonable grounds to believe has breached any of his or her release condition or conditions of an extended supervision order.
+(2) Any constable or any probation officer may arrest, without a warrant, an offender whom the constable or officer has reasonable grounds to believe has breached any of his or her release condition or conditions of an extended supervision order or interim supervision order.

 ### 73A Power to enter premises to arrest
 (1) A constable may, at any time, for the purpose of arresting an offender named in a warrant issued under section 63(1) or section 66(3), enter any premises, by force if necessary, if he or she has reasonable cause to believe that the offender is in or on the premises.